Pratik-on-Git/React-Notes/React.md

 Previously when we were passing angle baracketed tags that was as good as calling the function again but now here in the `const memoChild` that value has been computed once by `useMemo` & not computed twice.
 So this is how we memoize children props.

 ## 🌟 Key Props
+React uses keys to identify which items have changed, been added, or removed in a list.

+When the key is stable (doesn’t change between renders), React can efficiently update only the changed DOM nodes.

 Let's make a basic To-Do List first.
 First file `TodoInput.jsx`
 ```
 function TodoInput({onSubmit}){